mikolalysenko/mudb/README-toc.md

 # table of contents

 # modules #
-`mudb` is implemented as a collection of modules, each of which solves a particular problem related to networked game programming.
-They work great together, but you can also use them individually in other projects.
+`mudb` is implemented as a collection of modules for building realtime networked applications.

 ## [mudb](https://github.com/mikolalysenko/mudb/tree/master/mudb) ##
 [`mudb`](https://github.com/mikolalysenko/mudb/tree/master/mudb) is the database itself.
 For users learning the API, start here after reading about concepts.